Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Spray foil with cooking spray to ensure the frosting doesn’t stick to the foil while chilling.

-German chocolate fudge process shot of frosting being spread over fudge in a pan
+frosting being spread over fudge in a pan

-This holiday season, whip up a batch of this amazing chocolate with its delicious combination of coconut and pecans on top.
 Enjoy a piece of fudge yourself or share it with friends.
-It would go great with a variety of other types of fudge, including our Reese’s Peanut Butter Fudge and Tiger Fudge.
+It would go great with a variety of other types of fudge, including our Reese’s peanut butter fudge and tiger fudge.

 IN THE FRIDGE: This easy chocolate fudge will keep in a covered airtight container at room temperature for up to one week or in the refrigerator for up to 2 weeks.

-IN THE FREEZER: You can keep this fudge in the freezer for up to 3 months.
 To freeze, wrap the fudge tightly in several layers of plastic wrap, then place it in a plastic freezer bag, being sure to remove as much of the air as you can before sealing it.

 close up shot of German chocolate fudge topped with frosting and a bite taken out of fudge

-With a creamy coconut pecan topping, this decadent fudge will be a winner with any German chocolate fan.
+With a creamy coconut pecan topping, this decadent German chocolate fudge will be a winner with any German chocolate fan.
 This would be an excellent choice for a holiday gift exchange or to make for a special occasion, or even no occasion at all.

 Where did the name of this easy fudge recipe come from?

-German’s chocolate is a bar of sweet baking chocolate invented by Sam German in the 1850s for the Baker’s Chocolate Company.
 The combination of the semisweet and milk chocolate chips in this recipe makes a fudge that has a similar sweetness to the German sweet chocolate bar.

 Can I freeze this fudge?